mborcari/stock-microservices/README.md

   ```

-Now, if you want, in you machine or inside heroku container, execute dataset_example/load_data.py (change const URL_BASE):
+If you want, in you machine or inside heroku container, execute dataset_example/load_data.py (change const URL_BASE):